Facility Rules & Regulations

 FIRE RULES & REGULATIONS

-All contractors and vendors are required to comply with facility rules and regulations as outlined in this guide.
-See Fire Safety Rules & Regulations in the Event Planning Guide.
+All contractors and vendors are required to comply with facility rules and regulations.
+See your Event Manager for a list of the rules and regulations.

 FLOOR PLAN APPROVAL

-The South Towne Expo Center exhibit and registration floor plan approval process is closely involved with the Sandy City Fire Department.
+The Mountain America Expo Center exhibit and registration floor plan approval process is closely involved with the Sandy City Fire Department.
 Your Event Manager will work with you to obtain the required approvals from the Fire Marshal.